 - Sustainable solution: Burst not only stores data locally, but also needs fewer external scripts.
 Furthermore, there is a feature in Burst that ensures that this plugin does not slow down the website.
 This is explained in the roadmap below.

-- Dutch company: Burst Statistics was developed by a Groningen-based BV that also created the plugins Complianz and Really Simple Security.
+- Dutch company: Burst Statistics, the European alternative to Google Analytics, was developed by a Groningen-based BV that also created the plugins Complianz and Really Simple Security.
 So by using this plugin, you support the local Benelux economy.

 Really Simple Security is a security plugin.
 Want to know more about securing your website?
 Then read how to create a secure WordPress website here.